KarenaLab/ToolBox/the_rules/readme.md

 ```

 #### Rules - Data Science
-1. All information traffic and storage by numpy,
+1. Try to use all information traffic and storage by numpy,
 2. Results and metrics as namedtuple or dictionary,
 3.